Amanmalik444/InstaClone/README.md

 # InstaClone made using MERN stack.

-Deployed it heroku, contact me for link.
+Deployed it on heroku, contact me for link.